phac-nml/irida/doc/user/user/project/index.md

 * Reference files
 * FAST5 data associated with samples

-Some of the above items that are not currently synchronized are expected to be avaliable in future IRIDA versions.
+Some of the above items that are not currently synchronized are expected to be available in future IRIDA versions.

 #### Connecting to a remote instance of IRIDA